-- The university will not authorize the use of general student fees or other funds collected and administered by a university office or agency for the purchase of any alcoholic beverage (except as provided in section e) or to either partially or totally support off-campus events where alcoholic beverages are served or provided to participants as part of the event.
+- The university will not authorize the use of general student fees or state funds for the purchase of any alcoholic beverage or to either partially or totally support off-campus events where alcoholic beverages are served or provided to participants as part of the event.

 - The university assumes no responsibility for any liability incurred as a result of an organization's or individual's violation of these regulations or any applicable laws governing the use and consumption of alcoholic beverages.
 All student and other organizations while using university facilities or premises shall be required to abide by state laws and university regulations governing alcoholic beverages; members of the organization are responsible for conducting themselves in accordance with the state laws and university regulations.

 - For all events on campus where use of alcoholic beverages is planned or anticipated, the event sponsor must submit through appropriate administrative channels a form either requesting approval of such use of alcoholic beverages pursuant to these regulations, or requesting permission to conduct an event where unauthorized use of alcoholic beverages is expected.
 When use of alcoholic beverages is not approved for such an event, publicity for the event, if conducted, should clearly state that the use of alcoholic beverages is not permitted.

 - For all events involving use of alcoholic beverages on campus, the event sponsor will be responsible for assuring that

 - nonalcoholic beverages and food are made available at the event.